PSWil/Amazon_Vine_Analysis/README.md

 ## Summary

-After looking that the results, I would conclude that there is a positivity bias for reviews in the Vine program.
-It is important to note that while the non-vine sample size was very large, the vine sample size was less than 100 entries.
-While 94 entires is still a decent number to sample with, it could lead a less signifcant result.
-In addition to the current analysis, I could take it a step further and see the percentage of those who purchased the product by filtering through the verified_purchase column to either confirm or fail to confirm if there is a positivity bias for reviews in the Vine program.
+Looking at the results, its clear that there is a positivity bias for reviews in the Vine program.
+While the non-vine sample size was very large, the vine sample size was less than 100 entries, 94 entires is enought data points to sample with, it could lead a less signifcant result.
+For further analysis, we could see the percentage of those who purchased the product by filtering through the verified_purchase column to either confirm or fail to confirm if there is a positivity bias for reviews in the Vine program.